Lake Kora Adirondack Historic Great Camp

-To start planning your vacation to Lake Kora Adirondack Historic Great Camp or take a look at our itineraries to New York
+Call us on 6469186980 to start planning your vacation to Lake Kora Adirondack Historic Great Camp or take a look at our itineraries to New York

 Once a private playground for the Vanderbilts, Lake Kora Historic Great Camp invites family and friends to experience this extraordinary property as a Great Camp all of their own for a rejuvenating few days, a week, or a month at a time.
 It is fully staffed and an all-inclusive rustic paradise that must be booked in its entirety.

 Lake Kora was built in 1898 as Kamp Kill Kare, a magnificent log-and-stone compound on a vast forest preserve, with its own 500-acre lake.
 It was an exclusive retreat, but soon the site of many grand affairs.
 Yale and Harvard teams practiced on the softball diamond and the eminent families of the Gilded Age came to dance on the Boathouse docks.
 No expense was spared on luxury and mountain charm: birch bark writing paper, a Venetian gondola, a floating lantern-lit bridge, and even a dancing black bear.
 Still in private hands today, the camp has remained astonishingly intact for more than a century.

 Today Lake Kora remains a magnificent playground for adults and children alike.
 The camp’s heritage bowling alley, tennis and squash courts, vintage board games, billiards, outdoor roller rink, lake activities, boats and balsam trails are only the beginning.